thetawom/culd-hub/README.md

 scripts/make_migrations.sh -c
 ```

-If you already have [mock data](https://drive.google.com/file/d/1jxoKik3NF1UjPK-lGsHWs6NZpsmLC9n7/view?usp=sharing) (
+If you already have [mock data][mock-data-url] (
 e.g. `scripts/mock-data.json`), you can load it into the database.

 ```sh
 python manage.py loaddata scripts/data.json
 ```

 You can also choose to enter data yourself later with the admin site.
+In that
-In that case, create a superuser.
+case, create a superuser.

 ```sh
 python manage.py createsuperuser
 ```

-Create a `.env` file from the `env.template` file provided and fill in the values.
+Create a `.env` file from the `env.template` file provided and fill in the
+values.

 ```sh
 cp core/settings/env.template core/settings/.env